isomerpages/moe-lakesidepri/_our-lakeside-education/Physical Education.md

 <u>Lakers' Friendship Carnival</u>
 <br>
 Our Lakers’ Friendship Carnival involves the entire school population from Primary 1 to Primary 6 students.
 This carnival provides opportunities for students to forge stronger friendship between junior and senior Lakers.
 Students are encouraged to take on an active lifestyle and to have a deeper appreciation for the Arts too.
 Through this experience, students will also build up their skills in decision-making and teamwork.
 To engage the students meaningfully, the carnival comprises of four segments, namely Sports & Games, Team bonding, Music and Arts.
-All these learning experiences are highly student-centric and team-oriented in nature, for our students to learn to work together in teams to achieve common goals.
+All these learning experiences are highly student-centric and team-oriented in nature, for our students to learn to work together in teams to achieve common goals.<br><br>
 <img src="/images/Department/06PE/PE3.png" >
 <br><br>
 <u>SwimSafer</u>
 <br>
 SwimSafer is a national water safety program developed to raise the standard of swimming proficiency in Singapore.
 Through this program, our Lakers develop confidence and independence in the water; learn general and deep-end water safety.
-Many of our students have evolved from fearful non-swimmers to confident movers in the water.<br>
+Many of our students have evolved from fearful non-swimmers to confident movers in the water.<br><br>
 <img src="/images/Department/06PE/PE4.png" style="width: 60%;">
 <br><br>
 <u>P5 Adventure Camp</u>
 <br>
 It is an excellent platform for our students to hone the social-emotional learning (SEL) competencies and develop appreciation for each other through teamwork.
 Through the various teambuilding and outdoor activities, students are able to instil the school values of perseverance and respect.
-At the same time, they experience the ruggedness and dynamism of being outdoors with nature.<br>
+At the same time, they experience the ruggedness and dynamism of being outdoors with nature.<br><br>
 <img src="/images/Department/06PE/PE5.png">
 <br><br>
 <u>P4 Camp</u>
 <br>
 It is an excellent platform for our students to hone the social-emotional learning (SEL) competencies and apply our ALP skills of Thinker with Heart in the OE settings.<br>
-Through the various teambuilding and outdoor activities, students are able to apply the skills to solve the problem that they face as a team.<br>
+Through the various teambuilding and outdoor activities, students are able to apply the skills to solve the problem that they face as a team.<br><br>
 <img src="/images/Department/06PE/PE6.png" style="width: 60%;"><br>
 <span style="font-size:10pt;">
 <span style="color:blue;">•</span> Ice Breaker Activities</span>